Section 85 of the Constitution of Urabba Parks

 Compiled text (Section 85 - Gift Revenue Fund)

-(2) Except upon the winding-up of the fund, Urabba Parks shall not voluntarily apply any part of a public fund unless such application is approved the Visitatorial Commission (if the Commission has at least 3 members) or another body provided by the Parliament:
+(2) Except upon the winding-up of the fund, Urabba Parks shall not voluntarily apply any part of a public fund unless such application is approved a body:

-- (b) that has at least three members; and
+- (a) that has at least 3 members; and

-- (c) the majority of members required to vote in favour on for any resolution of the body must be qualified to occupy a visitatorial place (category V) under section 102.
+- (b) the majority of members required to vote in favour on for any resolution of the body must be qualified to occupy a visitatorial place (category V) under section 102.

 (3) Upon winding-up of a public fund, Urabba Parks may make a charity distribution on the amounts remaining in any public fund to full members.